 For several years, the SSAR mentorship program has paired young members with more experienced members to help them get the most out of our annual conference, the Joint Meeting of Ichthyologists and Herpetologists (JMIH).
-For JMIH 2019, the SSAR is joining forces with the Herpetologists’ League to expand the program.
+Starting at JMIH 2019, the SSAR has joined forces with the Herpetologists’ League to expand the program.

 Signing up for the program